quantumlib/tesseract-decoder/README.md

 Tesseract is a Most Likely Error decoder designed for Low Density Parity Check (LDPC) quantum error-correcting codes.
 It applies pruning heuristics and manifold orientation techniques during a search over the error subsets to identify the most likely error configuration consistent with the observed syndrome.
-Tesseract archives significant speed improvements over traditional integer programming-based decoders while maintaining comparable accuracy at moderate physical error rates.
+Tesseract achieves significant speed improvements over traditional integer programming-based decoders while maintaining comparable accuracy at moderate physical error rates.

 We tested the Tesseract decoder for: